robsondepaula/devops-with-kubernetes/part4/4_06/README.md

 ```
 watch -n 1 "kubectl get po -n=project-namespace"
 ```

-3. Verify frontend, backend and messaging is working properly.
+3. Verify frontend, backend and messaging is working properly by creating and updating a "TODO" and checking the https://discord.gg/DVJjdSTU channel.